 Star Light Zone

 - Actually Emerald Hill Zone (which the later prototype confirms kept the name Green Hill Zone for a time) and is as the same as it was in the Nick Arcade video.
 The layout is very different in Act 1, and slightly different in Act 2.
 Star Light Zone music plays in this zone.

 - This is the only zone where Tails is disabled, suggesting this particular version was tailored for the Nick Arcade show in order for the contestants not to have their rings lost by Tails, as well as hide the fact that he can follow the player, as this feature hadn't been directly featured previously.
-Tails can play in this zone via 2 player.
+Tails can play in this zone via 2 player mode, though.